Home / Shipping News / Hellenic Shipping News

 Diana Shipping Inc. Announces Time Charter Contract for m/v New York With SwissMarine

 Diana Shipping Inc., a global shipping company specializing in the ownership and bareboat charter-in of dry bulk vessels, today announced that, through a separate wholly-owned subsidiary, it has entered into a time charter contract with SwissMarine Pte.
 Ltd., Singapore, for one of its Capesize dry bulk vessels, the m/v New York.
-The gross charter rate is US$16,000 per day, minus a 5% commission paid to third parties, for a period until minimum October 1, 2024 up to maximum December 7, 2024.
-The charter is expected to commence on June 11, ...
+The gross charter rate is US$6,300 per day for the first trip of the charter period and US$17,600 per day for the balance period of the time charter, in each case minus a 5.00% commission paid to third parties, ...

 Read More »